ni/measurement-plugin-packager-labview/CONTRIBUTING.md

 ## Clone or Update the Git Repository

-To download the InstrumentStudio Plug-In for LabVIEW source, clone its Git repository to your local PC.
+To download the Measurement Plug-In Packager for LabVIEW source, clone its Git repository to your local PC.

 ```cmd
 git clone https://github.com/ni/measurement-plugin-packager-labview.git